-Piccolo was the brain child of me as a teenager, working in an Italian style coffee bar in the UK.
-Loving the vibe, embracing the art of coffee making and inspired by Italian colleagues, I became obsessively attracted to learning Italian, visiting the country and starting my own place.
-With the dream came the first name; the Pumping duck – just because it sounded cool, very elegant indeed.
+Piccolo was the brain child of Larry as a teenager, working in an Italian style coffee bar in the UK.
+Loving the vibe, embracing the art of coffee making and inspired by Italian colleagues, he became obsessively attracted to learning Italian, visiting the country and starting his own place.

-Being a sensible guy I started studying first, back in New Zealand.
-After graduating and briefly consulting a map, the original plan was to open my café, the Pumping Duck, near Bari next to a beach.
-I’d host daily barbeques and beach-football games – easy peasy.
-With all my worldly belongings and a pocket full of Euros I arrived in Italy.
-Feeling somewhat depressed arriving Milano Centrale in the height of winter I headed to Genova.
-It was not yet Bari, but at least I found a beach and a job.
+After graduating and briefly consulting a map, the original plan was to open something near Bari next to a beach; daily barbeques and beach-football games – easy peasy.
+With all his worldly belongings and a pocket full of Euros Larry arrived in Italy.
+Feeling somewhat depressed arriving at Milano Centrale in the height of winter he headed to Genova.
+It was not yet Bari, but at least it's on the coast.

-While working in Italy and enjoying la dolce vita, I learnt the secrets of good food.
+While working in Italy and enjoying la dolce vita, Larry learnt the secrets of good food.
 It was in between experimenting in my own kitchen and going out for dinner that I discovered aperitivo.
-After some years of living la dolce vita and spending more than I earned, I realised my dream of starting a café in Italy was somewhat harder to achieve.
-My meagre salary wouldn't get me where I needed.
+After some years of living la dolce vita he realised the dream of starting a café in Italy was somewhat harder to achieve.

-After a Dutch girl accidentally packed my heart and took it to Amsterdam, I decided to follow.
-One look at the bars in Scheveningen and my enthusiasm for a beach café vanished.
+After a Dutch girl accidentally packed Larry's heart and took it to Amsterdam, he decided to follow.
+One look at the bars in Scheveningen and his enthusiasm for a beach café vanished.
 Dream no. 2 was a coffee bus - a Citroen HY Van to be exact.
 Touring the festivals and selling coffee in the sun; very appealing and somewhat more affordable than a fullfledged café.
-However, after some time in Holland, considering the cold Dutch winters and seemingly short summers I decided that being exposed to the elements was a bad idea.
-I started a plan for a business without wheels.
-I had to get serious, build up some proper savings and giving a concrete shape to my still dream ideas.
+However, after some time in Holland, considering the cold Dutch winters and seemingly short summers the decision was made that being exposed to the elements was a bad idea.
+It was time to get serious and build up some proper savings.

 This was the fun period of testing recipes, travelling for inspiration and tasting the competition.
 It included a barista course back in Italy, visiting China’s biggest tea market in Guangzhou, a tour of sustainable coffee farming in Costa Rica, searching for the perfect flat white in New Zealand, and hosting many food and drink tasting nights with friends in Holland.

 From Pumping Duck to Caffè Ristretto, the name was now tastefully changed to Caffè con Te – a clever Italian play on words.
 When a friend however mistook it for Café Kontje, it had to be changed.
 Finally Piccolo was to be the name.
-With a business plan in one hand and savings in the other I started looking for a location.
-When I accidentally stumbled across the “Te Huur” sign in the Tollensstraat I knew that was it.
-With Anne & Max next door serving every coffee under the sun, I had to change my ideas yet another time, away from being a coffee bar.
+With a business plan in one hand and savings in the other Larry started looking for a location.
+When he accidentally stumbled across the “Te Huur” sign in the Tollensstraat he knew that was it.
+With Anne & Max next door serving every coffee under the sun however, the focus would have to change yet again.

-Things fell into place when we were in Italy for one last inspirational tour.
+Things fell into place when Larry was in Italy for one last inspirational tour.
 The best part of the trip was a small aperitivo bar hidden in a side street of Venice.
-Sipping our aperol-spritz, eating mini-panini and listening to Italians chatting away, we decided Piccolo should be an aperitivo bar.
-Piccolo: small bites and small moments.
+Sipping Aperol Spritz, eating mini-panini and listening to Italians chatting away - Piccolo should be an aperitivo bar.
+Piccolo: small bites and small happy moments.

-I sealed the deal on the Tollensstraat, got the key in March and started building almost immediately.
-3 busy and expensive months later, thanks to incredible help from family and friends we were ready to open the doors to Piccolo; first to former colleagues, then to friends and finally to you.
+Larry sealed the deal on the Tollensstraat, got the key in March and started building almost immediately.
+3 busy and expensive months later, thanks to incredible help from family and friends Piccolo were ready to open; first to former colleagues, then to friends and finally to you.